Top

 Use the built-in filtering options available in Dashboards to refine and visualize data based on specific conditions.

-Example: Filter all Insights in the Dashboard to show data of users from the United States.
+Example: Filter all Insights in the Dashboard to show data for users from the United States.

 dashboards_new_filter.gif

-• Filters added in Dashboards function as an AND condition to the existing filters applied to Insights.
+• Filters added to Dashboards function as an AND condition to the existing filters applied to Insights.

 • There is no limit to the number of filters you can add to your Dashboards.